Foreword

 If you used AI to create a new artwork or a portion of an artwork, whether you can claim copyright for your work depends on a variety of factors.
 The Copyright Office’s current position is that only human creators can earn copyright protection.
 AI (or even an animal!) creators are therefore excluded from protection [32], [23].
 “When an AI technology determines the expressive elements of its output, the generated material is not the product of human authorship.
 As a result, that material is not protected by copyright and must be disclaimed in a registration application” [33].

 On the other hand, in the case of works “containing AI-generated material, “the Office will consider whether the AI contributions are the result of ‘mechanical reproduction’ or instead of an author's “own original mental conception, to which [the author] gave visible form” [33].
 In this sense, whether your AI work can earn copyright protection is a case-by-case inquiry [33].
 The work must have sufficient human input to constitute human authorship and, consequently, copyright protections.
 For example, “a human may select or arrange AIgenerated material in a sufficiently creative way that “the resulting work as a whole constitutes an original work of authorship” [33].
 In sum, whether you can earn copyright protection for a work with partial AI influence will depend on how much AI was used in your work and how you used AI in your creative process.
 Simply inputting a prompt into an AI generator tool to create an image is probably not enough to earn authorship rights.
+If these issues arise for you, consult with an attorney on what your options are.

 Can AI models own copyrights to the works that they are used to create?

 It is “well established” that copyright can only protect work created by human authors [33].
 AI models are not human and cannot own copyright rights [32], [23] based on the Copyright Office’s current policy.
 While the current copyright landscape for AI may be lagging the pace of AI development, it is important to remember that the Copyright Office has adapted many policies over the 20th and 21st centuries to accommodate new forms of technology.
 It may only be a matter of years before the Office begins to recognize AI’s impact on copyright law.
 One of the issues for the office may be the confluence of ideas and expression.
 For example, does a creator own the text they input into an AI image generator?
 It is important to remember, as well, that the amount of original expression within a work can determine copyright outcomes.
-If cases continue to raise issues related to AI and copyright, the office might reconsider how AI is interpreted.
+If cases continue to raise issues related to AI and copyright, the Office might reconsider how AI is interpreted.

 NFTS & THE BLOCKCHAIN